josemarcosrf/StancePrediction/README.md

         --debug
 ```

-This should output something similar to:
+After a while you should see an output similar to:
 ```bash
     Timeit - 'encode_or_load_data' took 0.3740 seconds
     DEBUG - laser_classifier.py - 142: x-train: (2914, 1029) | y-train: (2914,)